alexiaionescu222/applied_ML_project_group11/README.md

 > **blues**, **classical**, **country**, **disco**, **hiphop**, **jazz**, **metal**, **pop**, **reggae**, **rock**

 The system includes:
-- A preprocessing pipeline (MFCC extraction, normalization, PCA)
+- A preprocessing pipeline
-- A machine learning model (e.g., SVM, Random Forest, or custom model)
+- A kNN baseline model and a CNN model
 - A RESTful API to interact with the model
+- A streamlit interface
 - Unit tests to ensure reliability and correctness

 ---